top of page

 Distance Work

-Currently, it is not possible to practice psychotherapy across state lines, and I think this is wise.
-Although psychiatric emergencies are rare in my practice, I would not feel comfortable responding to an emergency if a patient lives far from where I practice.
+I do not, however, practice psychotherapy across state lines.
+Although psychiatric emergencies are rare in my practice, I would not feel comfortable responding to an emergency if a patient lives far from me.

 bottom of page